 If commitment to having to care for your sourdough is an issue then know that it’s easy to start over again or to store your starter in the refrigerator for up to six months.
 Our house is a bit too cold to conveniently make sourdough bread in the winter so I mix enough wholemeal flour into the starter to make a thick batter then store it at the back of the fridge in a closed container.

 There it goes semi-dormant and continues to slowly feed off the flour until you’re ready to bring it back to life.
-All this involves is taking it out of the fridge, letting it gradually warm up to room temperature, and bringing it back to a more liquid consistency with fresh water and flour.
-It’s great to know this if you’re planning to go away on holiday.
+All this involves is taking it out of the fridge, and letting it gradually warm up to room temperature.
+At that point, you bring it back to a more liquid consistency with fresh water and flour.
+It’s great to know this if you’re planning to go away on a trip.

 Local Wild Yeast

-The yeast that I use to make my sourdough are wild yeasts that live in the air and on every surface around you.
-You’re breathing them in at this moment and touching them every time you click your mouse.
+The yeast that we use to make my sourdough are wild yeasts that live in the air and on every surface around you.
+You’re breathing them in at this moment and touching them every time you touch any surface.
 Wild yeasts vary from region to region and so sourdough will taste slightly different based on where you are in the world.

-The most famous sourdough yeast is hands down the yeast from San Francisco and if you really wanted to, you can order that particular strain online.
-However, the wild yeasts in your own home are just as capable, and in my opinion as flavourful, as anything you can order.
+The most famous sourdough yeast in the world is the yeast from San Francisco.
+Though you can order that particular strain online, the wild yeasts in your own home are just as capable and as flavorful, as anything you can buy.
 Plus they’re free!

 Takes about 2-5 days

 One bag of bread flour of your choice

 *Chlorinated water may affect the yeast though so if you’re concerned, use purified or filtered water instead of tap.